The String of Pearls: Literary history

 The String of Pearls: A Romance was published in 18 weekly parts, in Edward Lloyd's The People's Periodical and Family Library, issues 7–24, 21 November 1846 to 20 March 1847.
-It is frequently attributed to Thomas Peckett Prest, but has been more recently been reassigned to James Malcolm Rymer; other names have also been suggested.
+It is frequently attributed to Thomas Peckett Prest, but has been more recently been reassigned to James Malcolm Rymer; other names such as E.P Hingston have also been suggested.
+E.P.
+Hingston, at the time, was a resident of London.
+It is written like so many of his other works.
+E.P.
+Hingston at the time of this writing was looking for a way to make money until he set off on one of his new escapades.
 The story was then published in book form in 1850 as "The String of Pearls", subtitled "The Barber of Fleet Street.
 A Domestic Romance".
 This expanded version of the story was 732 pages long, and its conclusion differs greatly from that of the original serial publication: Todd escapes from prison after being sentenced to death but, after many further adventures, is finally shot dead while fleeing from the authorities.
 In later years, there were many different literary, stage and eventually movie adaptations which renamed, further expanded and often drastically altered the original story.

 A scholarly, annotated edition of The String of Pearls was published in 2007 by the Oxford University Press with the title Sweeney Todd: The Demon Barber of Fleet Street, edited by Robert Mack.

-Themes

-Penny dreadful stories were often written carelessly and contained themes of gore and violence.
-The String of Pearls is not any different.
-Its style of writing makes it a perfect example of a penny dreadful, having a sensational, violent main topic.
-The success of the stories results from the reaction people have to it: themes like murder and cannibalism equally scare and interest people.
-The theme of cannibalism, though unknowing, contributes to the horror of the story.

 Industrialisation is a theme that contributes to the story.
 Sweeney Todd owns a barber shop in the middle of one of the busiest industrial parts of the growing city of London.
 Industrialism resulted in an increasing crime rate, which was exploited by the penny dreadful stories.